shenhuiying2017/azure-docs.es-es/articles/resource-manager-resource-explorer.md

 <properties
-   pageTitle="Explorador de recursos de Azure | Microsoft Azure" description="Describe el Explorador de recursos de Azure y cómo se puede usar para ver y actualizar las implementaciones mediante Azure Resource Manager." services="azure-resource-manager" documentationCenter="na" authors="stuartleeks"
+   pageTitle="Azure Resource Explorer | Microsoft Azure"
+   description="Describes Azure Resource Explorer and how it can be used to view and update deployments through Azure Resource Manager" services="azure-resource-manager" documentationCenter="na" authors="stuartleeks"